By Kimberly Feldkamp and Mary Rose Kulczak

 The Indian Creek Zoo is licensed by the Zoological Association of America (ZAA), which, according to its website is “… predicated on promoting the highest standards of animal welfare, as well as public and staff safety.”

 Before the Indian Creek Zoo opened to the public on the weekends in 2014, it was a camel farm.
 School children began coming for field trips and then the zoo held charity events.
 Garverick’s bobcat moved from the family home to a new exhibit.
 Then a pig-tailed macaque (from the monkey family) needed a home; it had been a pet in someone’s basement.
-Steadily, over a few years, the zoo began to acquire more animals– snakes and sloths, kangaroos and alligators and recently, a reindeer.
+Steadily, over a few years, the zoo began to acquire more animals-snakes and sloths, kangaroos and alligators, as well as a reindeer.

-“We’ve really seen a lot of growth over the last year,” Garverick said.
-“People’s time is so valuable, but they want to get kids out of the house to do stuff.
-And a lot of them have started coming here.”
+“People’s time is valuable, but they want kids to get out of the house to do stuff.
+And a lot of them have started coming here,” Garverick said.

 Indian Creek Zoo